 The way that PDs present themselves is often due to what caused them in the first place.
 Underlying the PD’s professionals usually find trauma (cultural, interpersonal, violence, sexual and physical abuse, family trauma, anxiety, and depression).
-[When someone has been through this pain], the person living with a PD is often scared, lonely, and unsure why some of their behaviors get the opposite reaction they may be seeking.
+[When someone has been through this pain], the person living with a PD is often scared, lonely, and unsure why some behaviors get the opposite reaction they may be seeking.
 After a while, it becomes difficult for the person to understand how others behave.

 - Having Coping Skills Vs. Avoiding Pain At All Costs

 People with PD tend to change their behavior to avoid pain constantly.
 Protecting yourself to avoid pain is common, even for people without a diagnosis.
 We all overreact at times and hurt ourselves, maybe in smaller ways.
 The difference is the ability to use coping skills and accept one’s quirks and reactions while figuring out what to do in each situation.
 While you can bounce back from an uncomfortable situation, a person with a PD might not have that luxury.

 - Keeping Relationships Vs. Losing Relationships